 During each offering, an employee may purchase shares under the Purchase Plan by authorizing payroll deductions of up to 10% of his cash compensation during the offering period.
 The maximum number of shares which may be purchased by any participating employee during any offering period is limited to 960 shares (as adjusted by the Compensation Committee from time to time).
 Unless the employee has previously withdrawn from the offering, his accumulated payroll deductions will be used to purchase Common Stock on the last business day of the period at a price equal to 85% of the fair market value of the Common Stock on the first or last day of the offering period, whichever is lower.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of Common Stock in any calendar year.
-No Common Stock has been issued to date under the Purchase Plan.
+A total of 51,730 shares of Common Stock have been issued to date under the Purchase Plan.